codebar-ag/docs.clouddocs.ch/docs/Configuration/Sections/Uploads.md

-# Uploads Section
+# Upload Section

+## Overview

-This page describes the Uploads section within the configuration.
+This page describes the Upload section configuration.

+## Configuration Options

+[Content to be added]